 The opinion poll trend through 2021 has been so consistent that a Labor win in next year’s federal election must be real possibility.
-In the two-party-preferred poll trend constructed by the Poll Bludger’s William Bowe, the government and the opposition were even at the start of the year, but now the two-party average is 53.6 per cent for Labor and 46.4 per cent for the government.
-This is a swing of 5.1 points to Labor compared to the 2019 election result, and quite sufficient to give the partt a majority in the House.
+The government and the opposition were even at the start of the year in the two-party-preferred poll trend constructed by the Poll Bludger’s William Bowe, but now the figures are 53.6 per cent for Labor and 46.4 per cent for the government.
+This is a swing of 5.1 points to Labor compared to the 2019 election result, and quite sufficient to give the party a majority in the House.

 Likewise climate change and China.
 How we reduce carbon can be debated, but the government is committed to reduction targets, concedes climate change is a real problem, and accepts that coal is on the way out.
 Portraying China as the enemy helps consolidate the Coalition vote but unless and until Labor takes the bait it is limited in effect, and Anthony Albanese and his colleagues are resolutely refusing to take the bait.